oroinc/documentation/user_guide/ldap_integration.rst

 Synchronization Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Use the *Synchronization Settings* section to enable/disable two way synchronization.
+Use the *Synchronization Settings* section to enable/disable two-way synchronization.

 |

 .. image:: ./img/ldap/ldap_synch.png

 Check the *Enable Two Way Sync* box, if you want to upload the user-related data both from the LDAP server to OroCRM and back.
-If the box is unchecked, data from LDAP server will be loaded to OroCRM, but changes performed in OroCRM will not be synchronized with the target server.
+If the box is unchecked, data from the LDAP server will be loaded in to OroCRM, but changes performed in OroCRM will not be synchronized with the target server.

-If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same user details were edited from the both OroCRM and the target LDAP server):
+If two-way synchronization is enabled, define the priority used for conflict resolution (e.g. if the same user details were edited from both OroCRM and the target LDAP server):

 - *Remote wins*: the LDAP server data will be applied